In with the good protein, out with the bad

 The big picture for Australian protein intake does not look good - we're getting far too much of our protein from junk food and processed food.

-Swapping bad protein sources for good protein sources can improve your diet considerably.
-The problem with bad protein sources isn't the protein in itself but that it comes in combination with other and less desirable nutrients like saturated fat, salt and sugar.
+Swapping less healthy protein sources for healthy protein sources can improve your diet considerably.
+The problem with less healthy protein sources isn't the protein itself but the fact that it comes combined with other less desirable nutrients like saturated fat and salt.

-Bad protein sources also tend to be higher in kilojoules (calories) than the better sources which means you are more likely to gain weight if you don't deal with that extra energy through exercise.
+Unhealthy protein sources also tend to be higher in kilojoules (calories) than the better choices which means you are more likely to gain weight if you consume too much.

 “Everyone’s protein needs are different, and not all foods that contain protein are good for you,” says CSIRO Principal Research Scientist Professor Manny Noakes.